stuffedwombat/stuffedwombat.github.io/dlog.md

 I am keeping todays dlog short because there were not too many interesting decisions today.
 I just worked :)<br>

 Right now i dont know what I will work on tomorrow.<br>
-Maybe i should try to get upgrades back in?
-I have the time i think & i also have some fun ideas :)<br>
+Maybe I will bring the upgrades back?
+I have the time to do it & also some fun ideas :)<br>

 Thats it for today tho!<br>
 Cheers!